Enhancing Activity Prediction Models in Drug Discovery with the Ability to Understand Human Language: Appendix

 Programmatically we handle molecules as SMILES strings \citep{weininger1988smiles}, and convert them to different other representations from which an encoding can be generated.
 Several encodings of molecules were considered, which we categorize into a) fingerprint-based encoding and b) NN-based encoding.
 Encodings can also be combined for modeling.

 \paragraph{Fingerprint-based.} We use the Python\footnote{\url{https://www.python.org}} API of the RDKit\footnote{\url{http://www.rdkit.org}} open-source chemoinformatics software to extract fingerprints.
-The sparse fingerprint (FP) \textbf{sprsFP} is a concatenation of Daylight-like fingerprints, Morgan fingerprints and MACCS keys.
-We remove fingerprint features with a low variance across training samples and finally end up with a vectors of size 2176.
-The \textbf{Mc+RDKc} FP is an addition of fingerprint-counts from the Morgan fingerprint and the RDKit-FP.
+The sparse fingerprint (FP) \textbf{sprsFP} is a concatenation of Daylight-like FPs, Morgan fingerprints and MACCS keys.
+We remove fingerprint features with low variance across training samples and finally end up with a vector of size 2176. \textbf{Mc+RDKc} is an addition of fingerprint-counts from the Morgan fingerprint and the RDKit-FP.
 We additionally scale the counts by $\ln (1+c)$.

-\paragraph{NN-based.} We included the following NN-based embeddings, that were pre-trained in self-supervised fashion: \textbf{Grover} \citep{rong2020grover}, a graph transformer, \textbf{CDDD} \citep{winter2019cddd}, a SMILES-LSTM based autoencoder, \textbf{MFBERT} \citep{abdel2022mfbert} a SMILES-Transformer.
+\paragraph{NN-based.} We included the following NN-based embeddings, which were pre-trained in a self-supervised fashion: \textbf{Grover} \citep{rong2020grover}, a graph transformer, \textbf{CDDD} \citep{winter2019cddd}, a SMILES-LSTM based autoencoder, \textbf{MFBERT} \citep{abdel2022mfbert} a SMILES-Transformer.
 The embeddings from these neural networks are projected by a linear layer into $d$-dimensional embeddings.
 Further details on the network architecture and the choice of the dimension $d$ are provided in Sec.~\ref{appsec:ffnn}.
 Results for different embeddings can be seen in Tab.~\ref{tab:compound_modes}.